7shoaib7/7shoaib7/README.md

 -I am a Full-Stack software developer specialized in MERN stack development with Bachelors in Computer Science & Engineering.I am a continuous learner and interested in solving problems with tech

 #### 💻 Work Experience
--Working as a Product Developer in Crio.do student developer program.Building features from scratch based on th requirements  (Aug 2021 - Present)
+-Working as a Product Developer in Crio.do student developer program.
+Building features from scratch based on th requirements
+(Aug 2021 - Present)

 #### 🛠️ Relevant Projects
 - [**QKart**](https://qkart-frontend018.netlify.app) : Responsive E-commerce website with functionalities such as Sign-in/Sign-up, Product listing & search, adding products to cart and checkout.
 Frontend is implemented using React.js and Rest APIs are built using Express.js(Node.js)